nhayward/book-light-editorial/pages/07.blog/finetuning-first-pages/item.md

 media_order: null
 ---

-March’s theme was First Pages, and it wound up being an incredibly broad topic!
+March’s theme was Opening Pages, and it wound up being an incredibly broad topic!
 There’s a lot that needs to happen in a novel’s first pages, and nailing it might very well be the key to securing that agent, or hooking that elusive reader.
 That’s why, if there’s ever a space of your book to edit meticulously, it’s these precious first pages.

 In case you missed it, let’s delve into some suggestions.
 These aren’t exclusive to a fantastic opening, but following these tips can definitely help set your novel apart!